esl/elixirconf-eu-jekyll/_posts/2021-12-03-Covid-19-safety-guidelines.md

 tags: covid-19, safety, guidelines, rules

 ---
-Your safety and the safety of others is of the utmost importance to us as organisers and The Hilton Warsaw.
+Your safety and the safety of others is of the utmost importance to us as organisers and the ILEC Conference Centre.

-Before attending ElixirConf EU 2021 all attendees must complete and sign this waiver form via Whova app or on paper on the conference day.
+Before attending ElixirConf EU 2022 all attendees must complete and sign the waiver form via Whova app or on paper on the conference day.

 All attendees must present **one of the following**:
 * A negative COVID test dated no more than 72 hours prior to the conference (both quick test and PCR test are accepted)
-* Proof of vaccination (either in writing, on a card, or on the mObywatel app - QR code)
+* Proof of vaccination (either in writing, on a card, or on the NHS app - QR code)

 We will also ask you to sign:
 * A waiver form signed a day prior to the conference via conference app or signed on paper on the day of the conference.